-During this seminar, we aim to hear the widest possible range of voices from the early years community in Wales about development in curriculum.
-The day will consist of focus group discussions and stimulating presentations to build on the themes emerging from our earlier seminars on school readiness and collaborative agency.
+During this seminar, we aimed to hear the widest possible range of voices from the early years community in Wales about development in curriculum.
+The day consisted of focus group discussions and stimulating presentations to build on the themes emerging from our earlier seminars on school readiness and collaborative agency.

 There is simultaneous translation available throughout the event and contributions are welcomed through the medium of English or Welsh.
 The documentation for registration is in English for administrative reasons.